 In addition, some of the most iconic places to visit in Abruzzo are in this park.
 Clear examples are the “eremi”, places of secular culture and ideal spots to connect with yourself and nature, connected to each other by Sentiero dello Spirito (Path of the Spirit), a 70 kilometres long itinerary, the town of Guardiagrele and Caramanico Terme, listed both as some of the most beautiful towns in Italy by @borghitaly and the Valle dell’Avello, a free contamination valley located in Balzolo.

-6 must-see places when you visit Abruzzo for the first time
+6 must-see places in Abruzzo for first-time visitors

 September 01, 2024